migpilot/first_start/README.md

 first_start
 ===========

-see what the hibbub's about
+see what the hubbub's about, learning Python/Django as opposed to C#/.Net